swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 In this chapter, you have successfully:

-1. Set up an specialized on-demand runner on a pod in Kubernetes
+1. Set up a specialized on-demand runner on a pod in Kubernetes
 2. Trained the model on the specialized pod on the Kubernetes cluster

+You fixed some of the previous issues:

+- [x] Model can be trained on a custom infrastructure with custom hardware for specific use-cases

+All the items of the MLOps process for this part are now addressed.

 !!! abstract "Take away"